MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-assign-traffic-profile-to-remote-network.md

 ---
-title: How to assign a remote network to a traffic forwarding profile for Global Secure Access (preview)
+title: How to assign a remote network to a traffic forwarding profile for Global Secure Access
-description: Learn how to assign a remote network to a traffic forwarding profile for Global Secure Access (preview).
+description: Learn how to assign a remote network to a traffic forwarding profile for Global Secure Access.
 author: kenwith
 ms.author: kenwith
 manager: amycolannino